How to Plant, Grow, and Care for Pussy Willows

 Salix cinerea

-The largest of the varieties, Salix cinerea can grow to heights of up to 49 feet as an older tree.
-It tends towards a brushy habit, creating stands of willow stalks that average 13-18 feet in height.
+Salix cinerea is the largest of the varieties, which can grow to heights of up to 49 feet as an older tree.
+It tends towards a brushy habit, creating stands of willow stalks that average 13-18 feet tall.
+Its common names include grey willow, grey sallow, and large grey willow.

-The male flowers are also a deep yellow due to pollen distribution.
-Female blossoms are greenish-grey in hue.
-They mature to produce seeds that get carried away by the wind.
+Due to pollen distribution, the male flowers are also deep yellow.
+The female blossoms are greenish-grey in hue.
+They mature to produce seeds that are carried away by the wind.

-Catkin distribution on Salix cinerea tends to be cluster at the tips of branches.
+Catkin distribution on Salix cinerea tends to be clustered at the tips of branches.
 Leaf buds form along the branches as well.
 They usually have a single flower around which large leaves form.

 The most complicated part of caring for this gorgeous plant is ensuring that there’s plenty of water, as they’re water-loving plants.
 But let’s go over the most important aspects to ensure you get a lush and healthy plant!